-Blaservations is a portmanteau of ‘observation’ and ‘Blasius’ with a cheeky nod to the more provocative and forward thinking principles of historic preservation.
+Blaservations is a portmanteau of ‘observation’ and ‘Blasius’ with a nod to the more provocative and forward thinking principles of heritage conservation and historic preservation.

 Elizabeth Blasius (b.
 July 16, 1982, Troy, Michigan) is an architectural historian based in Chicago.
 Through her historic preservation practice, Blaservations Inc., Blasius has worked extensively in the public and private sector consulting clients in following the National Environmental Policy Act (NEPA) and Section 106 of the National Historic Preservation Act (NHPA).
 Much of her work relates to how these laws come into play in the recovery and mitigation of the historic built environment during a natural disaster, event of climate violence, or terrorist attack.

 In 2018, Blasius spent nine months working on Hurricane Harvey recovery in southeast Texas, including conducting fieldwork on thousands of floodwater damaged historic buildings, and providing consultation on in-kind, in-place repair and mitigation to lessen the risk of damage in a future event of climate violence.
 Blasius has worked extensively in the telecommunications industry, ensuring that carriers follow best practices for equipment siting and has authored white papers on the effects of telecommunications equipment on National Register historic districts in Chicago, New York City, Boston and Savannah.